Alrighty! Who’s excited to talk user manuals?

 1. Begin with an outline.

-Before you type out procedures and definitions, consider the structure of your documentation.
-What are the topics & buckets that will be easy for staff to follow?
-What structure will be easy for you to update over time?
-(Spoiler: this becomes your Table of Contents).
+Before you type out procedures and definitions, consider the structure of your document.
+What are the topics that will be easy for staff to follow?
+And what structure will be easy for you to update over time?

 2. Start broad.
 Then, narrow.

-But good documentation will give any outsider a helpful, birds-eye view of how your system is organized & why.
-Keep that in mind as you plan your outline.
+But good documentation will also give a helpful, birds-eye view of how your system is organized & why.
+Keep that in mind as you plan your outline in Step 1.

 p.s.
-One great way to do this is to diagram your data model.
+I highly recommend diagramming your data model.
 You can use a free tool like Google Drawings, or build something in a Word or Powerpoint doc (using shapes & lines).
 Doesn’t have to be fancy!

 3. Define all of your data.